openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/Manage_ORA_Assignment.rst

 Perform Staff Assessments in an ORA Assignment
 *************************************************

+..
+Note:: The staff grading experience is getting a makeover!
+Learn about the :ref:`new ORA Staff Grading Experience<partnercoursestaff:ORA Staff Grading>` and how to try out
+   :ref:`a live demo<partnercoursestaff:Demo the New ORA Staff Grading Experience>`

 When a staff assessment is included in an open response assessment assignment, course team members see a **Grade Available Responses** option at the end of the assignment in the course, and learners see a **Staff Assessment** step in